senoalvrtsyan/stills/README.md

 **A header-only C++23 `AVAssetImageGenerator` over FFmpeg.**

 `0.1.0` · MIT · developed on Linux against FFmpeg 6.1, suite also run against 7.1.2, 8.0 and
-9.0.1, with hardware decode exercised on VAAPI only · no CI.
+9.0.1, with hardware decode exercised on VAAPI and NVDEC here and VideoToolbox in review · no CI.

 Extracts still frames from a video asset at requested times, synchronously or asynchronously with cancellation, modelled on Apple's `AVAssetImageGenerator`.
 Header-only C++23 over `libavformat` /